cyberaide/bookmanager-service/manual.md

-### Manual on how to get the Bookmanager Service to run with Docusaurus on your device
+### Manual on how to get the Bookmanager Service to run
 To get bookmanager working through docusaurus.
 First run

 ```cd to the directory of your local repository.